TheThingsNetwork/docs/_content/devices/node/quick-start.md

 ## Register your Device
 You are now ready to register your device to the application.

-1. On the application's screen, scroll down to **Devices** or select **Devices** from the top right menu.
+1. On the application's page, scroll down to **Devices** or select **Devices** from the top right menu.
 2. In the **Devices** box, click **register device**.

-    * For **Device ID**, choose a - for this application - unique ID of lower case, alphanumeric characters and nonconsecutive `-` and `_`.
+    * For **Device ID**, choose an ID of lower case, alphanumeric characters and nonconsecutive `-` and `_`.
+A device ID needs to be unique per application, but can be reused in another application.
     * For **Device EUI**, copy-paste the **DevEUI** [you retrieved from your device](#get-your-device-eui).
-    * Leave the **App Key** to be randomly generated.
+    * Leave the **App Key** on "this field will be generated".
     * Leave the default **App EUI** selected.

     ![Register Device (OTAA)](../register-device.png)

 4. Click **Register** to finish.

-    You will be redirected to the newly registered device, where you can find the generated **App Key** which we'll need next.
+    You will be redirected to the newly registered device, where you can find the generated **Example Code** which we'll need next.

 ## The Things Node example
 The The Things Network [Arduino Library](../arduino/index.md) comes with a class dedicated to The Things Node.
 It wraps the commands to work with the various sensors in simple APIs.

 The library also comes with an example demonstrating most of these APIs.
-Let's hit the ground running by uploading that example.
+Let's get started by uploading the basic example.

 1. Still in the console, scroll down the device's screen to **Example Code** and copy the keys: